Random DJB Thoughts, The Times We Live In

 I’m not going to write a long list of reasons why I’m saying farewell to Facebook.
 There are enough of those online, like here, here, and here.

 And I’m not leaving the online world.
 Many of you know how to reach me at work or home via email (and my phone still works!)
-I will continue to write on the More to Come… blog, for those who want to know what I’m thinking in more than short — occasionally snarky — updates.
+I will continue to write on the More to Come… newsletter, for those who want to know what I’m thinking in more than short — occasionally snarky — updates.
 You can reach me there if you wish.
-My wife, Candice, is still on Facebook and she promises that she’ll post my blog writings to her page.
-I’m keeping my own Facebook page up for the next few hours just so I can post this blog so some of my online friends can see it.
+My wife, Candice, is still on Facebook and she promises that she’ll post my MTC writings to her page.
+I’m keeping my own Facebook page up for the next few hours just so I can post this so some of my online friends can see it.

-So, see you in the post-Facebook world.
+See you in the post-Facebook world.

 More to come…